Shopify/ruby-lsp/jekyll/semantic-highlighting.markdown

+---
+layout: default
+title: Semantic Highlighting for Themes
+parent: Ruby LSP
+nav_order: 30
+---

-# Semantic highlighting
+# Semantic Highlighting for Themes

-The Ruby LSP supports semantic highlighting.
-This feature informs editors about the right token types for each part of the code to allow for rich and accurate highlighting.
-The strategy taken by the Ruby LSP is to only return tokens for syntax that is ambiguous in Ruby (as opposed to all existing tokens) to optimize for performance.
+Ruby LSP supports semantic highlighting, which informs editors about the right token types for each part of the code to the code to allow for rich and accurate highlighting.
+If you're a theme developer or want to enhance the Ruby syntax highlighting in your editor, this guide provides a brief overview of the semantic tokens available and how to use them.

+The strategy taken by Ruby LSP is to only return tokens for syntax that is ambiguous in Ruby (as opposed to all existing tokens) to optimize for performance.

 An example of ambiguous syntax in Ruby are local variables and method calls.
 If you look at this line in isolation:

 ```ruby
 foo
 ```

 it is not possible to tell if `foo` is a local variable or a method call.
 It depends on whether `foo` was assigned to something before or not.
 This is one scenario where semantic highlighting removes the ambiguity for themes, returning the correct token type by statically analyzing the code.